19-inch rack: Structural support

 Rack-mountable equipment is traditionally mounted by bolting or clipping its front panel to the rack.
 Within the IT industry, it is common for network/communications equipment to have multiple mounting positions, including tabletop and wall mounting, so rack-mountable equipment will often feature L-brackets that must be screwed or bolted to the equipment prior to mounting in a 19-inch rack.
 With the prevalence of 23-inch racks in the Telecoms industry, the same practice is also common, but with equipment having 19-inch and 23-inch brackets available, enabling them to be mounted in existing racks.

-A key structural weakness of front-mounted support is the bending stress placed on the mounting brackets of the equipment, and the rack itself.
+A key structural weakness of front-mounted support is the bending stress placed on the mounting brackets of the equipment and the rack itself.
 As a result, 4-post racks have become common, featuring a mirrored pair of rear mounting posts.
-Since the spacing between the front and rear mounting posts may differ between rack vendors and/or the configuration of the rack (some racks may incorporate front and rear rails that may be moved forwards and backward, e.g. APC SX-range racks), it is common for equipment that features 4-post mounting brackets to have an adjustable rear bracket.
+Since the spacing between the front and rear mounting posts may differ between rack vendors and/or the configuration of the rack (some racks may incorporate front and rear rails that may be moved forward and backward, e.g., APC SX-range racks), it is common for equipment that features 4-post mounting brackets to have an adjustable rear bracket.

 Servers and deep pieces of equipment are often mounted using rails that are bolted to the front and rear posts (as above, it is common for such rails to have an adjustable depth), allowing the equipment to be supported by four posts, while also enabling it to be easily installed and removed.